oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/formatter.rst

 .. code-block:: yaml

     column_name:
         type: link
         route: some_route # required
         isAbsolute: true|false # optional
-        params: [] # optional params for route generating, will be took from record
+        params: [] # optional params for route generating, will be taken from record
         anchor: string #optional, use it when need to add some #anchor to generated url
         frontend_type: html #needed to display prepared link (a-tag) as html